xcao4/test-repository/README.md

-This repository is for  AWS Java Developer project
+This repository is for Practicing  AWS Java Developer project